nupur100/Bolttech-Terraform-Assignment/Terraform.md

 ```

 Terraform
-Backend S3 Bucket for state management should be created prior to this (Specify bucket name in 'backend' section of 'main.tf')
+Backend S3 Bucket for state management should be created prior to this.
-Key Pair to be used with EC2.

 ```

-# Modules:
+# Modules Explanation:

 ```

 **VPC**: To create Custom VPC and subnet with specified CIDR range.
 **EC2**: To create EC2 in this custom VPC with specified AMI and instance type.
-**IAM**: To create IAM permissions role with custom policy for Lambda function.
+**IAM**: To create IAM permissions role with defined custom policy.
-**Lambda**: To create lambda function with the sample code along with this IAM role permissions.
+**Lambda**: To create lambda function with the sample code along with the above IAM role permissions.

 ```

 # Executing Terraform template:

 ```
+You need to change backend bucket name in 'backend' section of 'Production/main.tf'
 From the Production Directory:
 terraform init
 terraform plan